sebjf/dazmaxbridge/Readme.txt

 * A plugin for Daz
 * A MaxScript for Max
 * A .NET tool library for the MaxScript for Max

-What can it do?

-Take a set of props or figures from Daz, and create counterparts in Max, complete with all world transforms, morphs, skinning data and materials which operate in Max just how they did in Daz.
+* A .NET plugin for Max

 What can't it do?

-Allow editing of morphs once in Daz
+Allow editing of morphs or pose once in Daz
-Transfer poses and animations (without baking) Transfer advanced hair and cloth systems
+Transfer advanced hair and cloth systems
 Transfer joint deformation controllers
-Recreate a rig from scratch (i.e. the managed library can't be used in Blender for example without extra information contained in the Max CAT rig)
+Transfer rigging

 What is it not?